zc/s3staticsync/README.rst

 Changes
 *******

+- Added generation of index.html files in S3 for directories without them on the file system.

 - Removed simple prefix rewrites.
 We didn't need them.

 - Fixed: the restore script didn't remove extra files from the